Gender Identity and Sexual Orientation Anti-Discrimination Compliance Kit

 Worry-Free Compliance with Applicable State, Federal, and Local Laws

 Our comprehensive compliance solution will help you understand which laws apply at the state, federal, and local levels, saving you hours of time on research and attorney’s fees.
 It also includes tips from an attorney and a customizable attorney-reviewed anti-discrimination policy.

 Stay Ahead of Emerging Workplace Issues

-In light of Supreme Court’s marriage equality ruling and the EEOC’s new enforcement strategy, more legal protections for LGBT workers are expected to arise in states and municipalities that don’t currently have specific protections in place.
+Due to same-sex marriage equality, rapidly changing case law, and the EEOC’s current enforcement strategy, more legal protections for LGBT workers are expected to arise in states and municipalities that don’t currently have specific protections in place.
 Our exclusive guidebook explains the implications of these recent developments and recommends best practices to insulate your business from costly legal issues as new laws emerge.

 If you’re not completely satisfied with our Gender Identity and Sexual Orientation Anti-Discrimination Compliance Program, you can return it within 30 days from the original date of purchase for a full refund,less shipping and handling.